What Is Strep Throat?

 As mentioned, the two conditions come from different pathogens: strep from bacteria and the flu from a virus.
 A major difference between strep and the flu is the presence of white patches in the throat.
 Although the flu can also cause a sore throat, an extremely painful one with white patches is a sign of a strep infection.

-Similarly, nasal congestion and a cough are not commonly associated with strep throat.
+Similarly, nasal congestion and a cough are not commonly associated with strep.
 However, these symptoms are very common in the flu.

-Finally, the flu is far more common than strep throat.
+Finally, the flu is far more common than strep.
 It is estimated that five to ten percent of adults will have the flue annually while only 9,000-11,500 cases of strep arise each year.

 If you suspect that you have strep throat, it is important to get tested and treated with antibiotics right away.
 This will lower the chance of the infection developing complications.